pupitetris/trans/README.md

                 corresponding strings in the second column.
 See README.md for format.

-        -W      If a transfile is specified and after processing is done, watch the file and reexecute process if modifications are detected.
-        +W      Turn off transfile watching.

         -o      outfile if specified will send output to this file.
 If the file already exists, a patch will first be generated between the last direct output of the infile's deobfuscation and the outfile, to preserve any changes made on the output after the last run.
 Then, the translation will be performed and the patch will be reapplied.
 Default: use stdout, no patching.

+        -M      Stand by monitoring files, reprocess accordingly.
+If transfile is modified, regenerate discrete translator and reprocess.
+If outfile is modified, regenerate patch.
+Any reprocessing errors will stop monitoring and force an exit.
+        +M      Disable monitoring.

 Example:
 trans.sh -i=xcsim_1.3_enc.js -c='/^function *simulator *()/' -o=xcsim_1.3.js